On the Optimal Control of a Rolling Ball Robot Actuated by Internal Point Masses: Introduction

-More generally, the optimal control of other nonholonomic mechanical systems has been investigated recently; the continuous variable transmission and the Chaplgyin sleigh are investigated in \cite{Bl-etal-2015}, while Suslov's problem is investigated in \cite{putkaradze2018constraint}.
+More generally, the optimal control of other nonholonomic mechanical systems has been investigated recently; the continuous variable transmission and the R1Q6{Chaplygin} sleigh are investigated in \cite{Bl-etal-2015}, while Suslov's problem is investigated in \cite{putkaradze2018constraint}.
 In a comprehensive review of nonholonomic optimal control, \cite{Bloch2003} briefly discusses the controllability and optimal control (in the sense of the variational Pontryagin's minimum principle) of a rolling ball, where an external control force pushes the ball's geometric center.
+Reference \cite{grong2016submersions} uses the language of differential geometry to abstractly study the optimal control of a ball rolling on a horizontal surface, but does not specify a particular actuation mechanism.
 A recent survey \cite{borisov2017dynamical} provides an overview of the theory of mechanical systems having different types of nonintegrable velocity constraints, such as vakonomic, which is useful for control theory, and nonholonomic.
-Reference~\cite{shen2008controllability} investigates the controllability of a rolling ball actuated by internal rotors and sliders, while \cite{GaBa:RNC3457} investigates the controllability of a rolling ball actuated by an internal pendulum and yoke.
-Reference~\cite{borisov2012control} investigates the controllability and trajectory tracking control of a rolling ball actuated by internal rotors, \cite{bolotin2012problem} investigates the optimal control (in the sense of the variational Pontryagin's minimum principle) of a rolling ball actuated by internal rotors for some very specific performance indexes, and \cite{gajbhiye2016geometric} investigates the orientation and contact point trajectory tracking control of a rolling ball actuated by internal rotors by constructing feedback control laws.
-Reference \cite{mojabi2002introducing} investigates the trajectory tracking control of a rolling ball, actuated by internal masses which reciprocate along spokes, by optimizing the ball's energy expense during the motion by discretizing the trajectory and finding a global minimum of a certain function, i.e. by using the direct method.
+Reference~\cite{shen2008controllability} investigates the controllability of a rolling ball actuated by internal rotors and sliders, while \cite{GaBa:RNC3457} studies the controllability of a rolling ball actuated by an internal pendulum and yoke.
+For a rolling ball actuated by internal rotors, reference~\cite{borisov2012control} performs an analysis of controllability and trajectory tracking control, \cite{bolotin2012problem} analyzes the optimal control (in the sense of the variational Pontryagin's minimum principle) for some very specific performance indexes, and \cite{gajbhiye2016geometric} investigates orientation and contact point trajectory tracking control by constructing feedback control laws. \revisionT{EQ1\\EQ2\\EQ3}{ Appendix~\ref{app_intrinsic} describes several methods for kinematic control of the rolling ball.
+The work in that field started with the celebrated papers by Jurdjevic providing an exact solution to the optimal control problem \cite{Jurdjevic1993,Jurdjevic1999a,Jurdjevic1999b,ohsawa2020geometric} and subsequent application of geometric theory to the trajectory planning of bodies rolling with and without twisting at the contact point \cite{AlChLo2010}.
+Other methods of kinematic control have also been considered.
+For example, paper \cite{mukherjee2002motion} proposes two ways of controlling a rolling ball robot, one using a trajectory formed by a combination of circular arcs and straight line segments and another using the parallel transport theorem.
+The paper \cite{das2004exponential} derives a nonsmooth control that provides exponential stabilization of the rolling ball and motion along straight lines and circular arcs.
+Finally, \cite{das2006reconfiguration} provides a geometric viewpoint of the problem using a mapping of a three-dimensional kinematic problem to a planar problem, namely a problem of wrapping and unwrapping a taut rope on a planar curve. } Closer to the topic of this paper, reference \cite{mojabi2002introducing} investigates the trajectory tracking control of a rolling ball, actuated by internal masses which reciprocate along spokes, by minimizing the ball's energy expenditure during the motion by discretizing the trajectory and finding a global minimum of a certain function, i.e. by using the direct method.
 Reference~\cite{kilin2015spherical} investigates the trajectory tracking control of a rolling ball actuated by an internal gyroscopic pendulum by piecing together special gaits, each of whose motion is determined analytically.
-To contrast with previous work, this paper investigates the optimal control (in the sense of the variational Pontryagin's minimum principle) of a rolling ball actuated by internal point masses for very general performance indexes.
+To contrast with previous work, this paper investigates the optimal control (in the sense of the variational Pontryagin's minimum principle) of a rolling ball actuated by internal point masses for very general performance indexes and mass trajectories.

 \rem{ }